How to Revive a Dying Fiddle-Leaf Fig

 • Causes.
 Fungal infection caused by damp soil from overwatering or sunburn.

-The reason fiddle leaf figs turn brown is because of root rot due to overwatering or sunburn from intense sun.
+In my experience, fiddle leaf figs turn brown because of root rot due to overwatering or sunburn from intense sun.
 Fiddle-leaf figs need the top 2 inches of soil to dry out between watering.
 If the soil is damp from overwatering, the fig’s leaves turn brown due to root rot.
-Too much direct sunlight scorches the leaves brown.

 Fungal infections such as root rot also cause fiddle leaf figs to turn brown.

-Fiddle leaf figs require well draining soil.
+Fiddle leaf figs require well-draining soil.
 If the potting soil is saturated, this promotes the conditions for fungal diseases that turn the leaves brown.

 One of the symptoms of root rot is that the leaves turn brown in spots or patches (as well as leaves dropping off eventually).